Okbro-tech/ata/README.md

 - 💡 **Innovation**: Developers worldwide bring fresh ideas, ensuring constant growth.
 - 💰 **Cost-effective**: Open-source tools are often free, saving you resources.

-With open-source, **you are not locked into a single company’s decisions**—it’s freedom for users and developers alike.

 ---

 ## 🚀 **Quick Start**